data-and-design/data-and-design.github.io/classes/4871/course-logistics.md

 That's why attendance and active participation are really important for this class.
 Our discussion time together is valuable and really difficult to replace by other activities.
 Missing class can have a huge impact on your and your classmates’ learning experience.
 When you miss a session, everyone else also misses out on potentially hearing your perspective on the material.

 All students are expected to come to class having made progress with readings, course assignments, and projects and fully participate in class activities and discussions.
-The participation grade is calculated based on in-class activities, daily notes, interactions with and feedback from partners and the instructor, and general participation in class.
+The participation grade is calculated based on in-class activities, interactions with and feedback from partners and the instructor, and general participation in class.

 Here are some examples of how you can participate:
 - Giving comments and feedback on other students’ projects